brouznouf/fivem-mysql-async/readme.md

 ### Configuration via `mysql_connection_string`

 For this to work you need to delete the `config.json` file in your `/resources/ghmattimysql/` folder.
-Then the `server.cfg` needs to be modified by adding `set mysql_connection_string "mysql://mysqluser:password@localhost/database?dateStrings=true"` before the `start ghmattimysql` line.
+Then the `server.cfg` needs to be modified by adding `set mysql_connection_string "mysql://mysqluser:password@localhost/database"` before the `start ghmattimysql` line.
 As an example it can look like this:

 ```
-set mysql_connection_string "mysql://mysqluser:password@localhost/database?dateStrings=true"
+set mysql_connection_string "mysql://mysqluser:password@localhost/database"
 start ghmattimysql
 ```

 ### Additional Configuration Options
 The following additional options are available in the `server.cfg` which you execute.
 These have also to be set before `start ghmattimysql`
 * `set mysql_debug 1`: Prints out the actual consumed query.
-* `set mysql_use_boolean 1`: Converts the results of `TINYINT(1)` into true / false.
-This option is recommended for running lua scripts, as `if (0)` returns true.
+* `set mysql_debug_output "console"`: Select where to output the log, accepts `console`, `file`, and `both`.
+In case of `both` and `file` a file named `ghmattimysql.log` in your main server folder will be created.
+* `set mysql_slow_query_warning 100`: Sets a limit in ms, queries slower than this limit will be displayed with a warning at the specified location of `mysql_debug_output`, see above.

 ## API